MQTTCool/chat-example/README.md

 of the `src` folder of this project.

 ## Configure
-The demo assumes that MQTT.Cool is launched from localhost, but if you need to target a different server, search in `js/index.js` this line:
+The demo assumes that the MQTT.Cool server is launched from localhost, but if you need to target a different server, search in `js/index.js` this line:
 ```js
 mqttcool.connect('http://localhost:8080', {
 ```